microsoft/aksworkshop/_entries/03-09 private api.md

 sectionid: privateapi
 sectionclass: h2
 parent-id: enhancing
-title: Deploy the Kubernetes API on a private IP address (advanced/preview)
+title: Advanced: Deploy the Kubernetes API on a private IP address

 ---
+*This is a new challenge utlilising a new feature in ACS Engine.
+Only attempt should you wish to investigate this feature.*

 Despite the API being secured using client certificates and TLS your organisation has a security policy that prevents the Kubernetes API from being offered on a public IP address.
 Ensure that your Kubernetes clusters do not have their API published on a public IP address.